ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

-Let's run the Chapter11_2/ with ``llvm-objdump -d`` for input files ch_run_backend.cpp to generate the hex file and input to cpu0s Verilog simulator to get the output result as below.
-You can unmark the $display() in cpu0s.v to trace the memory binary code and destination register change at every instruction execution.
+Let's run the Chapter11_2/ with ``llvm-objdump -d`` for input files ch_run_backend.cpp to generate the hex file and input to cpu0Is Verilog simulator to get the output result as below.
 Remind ch_run_backend.cpp have to compile with option ``clang -target mips-unknown-linux-gnu`` and use the clang of your build instead of download from Xcode on iMac.
 The ~/llvm/release/ cmake_debug_build/bin/Debug/ is my build clang from source code.